Free invoice template

 Work with customers, suppliers or employees abroad?
 You’ll need a smart way to send and receive fast, safe, low cost international payments.

 Pay invoices and people domestically and abroad, receive payments for invoices, fee-free in major currencies.
-Cross-border payments with Wise can be much cheaper than using your regular bank — and 19x cheaper than PayPal.
+Make and receive cross-border payments with exchange rates that banks can’t offer, and save up to 19x compared to PayPal.

 You’ll also be able to cut your admin time with batch payments, Xero integration and automation with our powerful open API.

 Save when you use Wise internationallySign up for a personal account.

 Which invoice template format to choose?